By Katy Cable,TWR

 If your dog has an ear infection, it's very important to identify whether it's a bacterial or a fungal infection, (or both), in order to treat the problem.

-Fungal ear infections in dogs are most commonly caused by yeast.
+Fungal Ear Ifections in dogs are most commonly caused by yeast.
 This is the type of ear infections that constantly plagued Raisin.
 Some yeast is always present on the bodies of animals, but when the immune system isn't in prime condition, (or they are eating a diet high in starchy carbs, as was also the case with Raisin), the fungus can grow out of control and cause an infection.
 Most dogs prone to yeast infections need to have their ears cleaned and dried frequently.
-I would also recommend a grain-free-low carb diet.
+I would also recommend a grain-free-low carb diet, fresh or moist diet.
 I could always detect a yeast infection since Raisin's ears would either smell very sweet or horribly rancid.
 In any case, there was a distinct odor.

 Apply a generous amount of solution on a cotton ball, round, or sterile gauze.
 (Never use a Q-tip inside the ear canal as it can damage or rupture the eardrum) Gently wipe the ears clean.
 You may need to repeat and use several cotton balls to adequately clean the ears.
 Once the cotton is clear of any dirt and wax, you are finished.
-This should do the trick for most dogs, but if you have a dog with heavy wax buildup, like my Raisin, I would do the following ear cleansing routine:
+This should do the trick for most dogs, but if you have a dog with heavy wax buildup, like my Raisin, I would do the following ear cleansing routine and I would ask your vet for a stronger medicated rinse until it’s under control.

 ***If you suspect your pug might possibly have an ear infection, Make an appointment with your veterinarian immediately! -DON’T WAIT! *** Should your sweetie be suffering from an infection they may require antibiotics and/or special medicated cleaning solutions.
 Letting an infection go untreated can lead to rupture of the eardrum and further complications.

-If your dog is being treated for an ear infection, it is even more important to keep their ears clean.
+If your dog is being treated for an ear infection its even more important to keep their ears clean.
 Adding topical medication to dirty, waxy ears filled with gunk will just be adding fuel to the fire.
 Extra moisture and warmth will allow the bacteria to grow like wildfire.
 Also the medication will not easily reach and penetrate the infected tissue.